nginxinc/nginx-amplify-doc/amplify-guide.md

   * localhost6.localdomain6
   * ip6-localhost

 **Note.** You can also use the above method to replace the system's hostname with an arbitrary alias.
-Keep in mind that if you redefine the hostname for a live object, the existing object will be marked as failed in the web interface very shortly.
+Keep in mind that if you redefine the hostname for a live object, the existing object will be marked as failed in the web interface.
 Redefining the hostname in the agent's configuration essentially creates a new UUID, and a new system for monitoring.

 #### Setting Up a Proxy

 If your system is in a DMZ environment without direct access to the Internet, the only way for the agent to report collected metrics to Amplify would be through a proxy.

-NGINX Amplify Agent obeys the usual environment variables that are common on Linux systems (e.g. `https_proxy` or `HTTP_PROXY`).
+The agent obeys the usual environment variables that are common on Linux systems (e.g. `https_proxy` or `HTTP_PROXY`).
 However, you can also define HTTPS proxy manually in `agent.conf`.
 This could be done as follows:

 ```
 [proxies]